lkodinsson/MARS/Advanced/CustomAncestries.md

 ## Speed

 The default speed is 6m, which can be changed but at a cost of ancestry points.
-Speed can be increased to 7m at the cost of 2 ancestry points, or reduced to 5m providing an additional ancestry point to spend on abilities.
+Speed can be increased to 7m at the cost of an ancestry point, or reduced to 5m providing an additional ancestry point.

 ## Starting Languages